Open In Colab

 ax.xaxis.set_minor_formatter(ticker.ScalarFormatter())

-# Plot energy conservation vs CPU time for both cases
+# Plot energy conservation vs CPU time for all cases

 # Draw crudely fitted lines with slope -2 as a guide